GreenBuildingXML/ashrae-frontend/wwwroot/test/test4/test4.md

 # Test Case 4 – Multiple Ceiling Levels
 ## Test Description:
-Multi-level drop ceilings are common to find in many buildings such as hotels and offices.
-This test models a multi-level drop ceiling in a space and exam whether a BIM software has the capability of capturing the plenum space correctly in the exported gbXML model.
+Multi-level drop ceilings are common in many buildings such as hotels and offices.
+This test models a multi-level drop ceiling in a space and examines whether the BIM authoring software has the capability of capturing the plenum space correctly in the exported gbXML model.
 ## Spaces / Rooms:
 There are three spaces in this test model.
-One space is located below the ceilings, named as “level_1_space_1”.
-One space is located in between the ceiling at height of 8' and roof, named as “level_1_plenum_1”, must be identified as plenum.
-One space is located in between the ceiling at height of 7' and roof, named as “level_1_plenum_2”, must be identified as plenum.
+One space is located below the ceiling, named “level_1_space_1”.
+One space is located in between the ceiling at height of 8' and the roof.
+This space is labeled as “level_1_plenum_1” and must be identified as a plenum.
+The third space is located in between the ceiling at height of 7' and the roof.
+It is named “level_1_plenum_2” and must be identified as a plenum.
 ## Special Considerations:
 1. The model is 10’ x 10’ (center line)
-2. The drop ceilings has multiple levels.
+2. The drop ceilings have multiple levels.
-3. For the purpose of simplicity, the plenum space created by two ceilings are 10” high and 22" high.
+3. For the purpose of simplicity, the plenum space created by two ceilings that are 10” high and 22" high, respectively.
 The ceiling is 2” thick.
-The dimensions of ceilings are both 9'4" x 5'.
-There is a half wall in between the two ceilings, 8" thick.
+The dimensions of the ceilings are both 9'4" x 5'.
+There is a half wall in between the two ceilings that is 8" thick.
-4. Use space separator to draw lines along the exterior walls' middle lines and half walls middle line at the height of each ceiling.
+4. Use a space separator to draw lines along the exterior walls' middle lines and half wall's middle line at the height of each ceiling.
 Trim the separator lines, only keep the half where the ceiling is.

 ### Space Volumes and Areas
 | Name             | Volume    | Area  |